omnetpp/opp_env/README.md

 - To install this module as editable, type `pip install --editable .`

+The above line will install the module.
+TODO you may need `sudo`? as by default it fails, and --user doesn't help either

+You can run `opp_env` with the `python3 -m opp_env` command.
+TODO can we have a bloody `opp_env` shell command?

-The abowe line will install the module along with the `opp_env` command in the path, but you will be able to make local modifications here.
+You will be able to make local modifications here.

-- To build, type:
+- To build [the Python package?], type:

   $ pip install --upgrade build
   $ python3 -m build